alexlobera/leanjs_OLD_NX/src/pages/blog/react-is-all-about-composition-react-hooks-render-props-hocs.md

 HoCs is a pattern for reusing component logic. **Component logic means logic that has to do with lifecycle methods and/ or state and/or context**.

-[TODO ADD SOME “ALERT” COMPONENT]
 Heads up!
 You don’t need a HoC if the logic you want to reuse doesn’t use lifecycle methods and/or component state and/or context.

-A typical use case for using HoCs is fetching some data on componentDidMount and store it in the state [TODO ADD LINK TO OUR ADVANCED PATTERNS EXERCISE].
+A typical use case for using HoCs is fetching some data on componentDidMount and store it in the state.
+Here there is [an example called withData that we use in our advanced material](https://advanced-react-patterns.reactjs.academy/#higher-order-components)

 HoCs are functions that receive a component as an argument and return a new component.